Dragon-Age-Annual/dragonageannual.art/src/pages/before-you-apply.md

 - _Pieces:_
   - _Calendar Writers_ will produce two works related to two different art pieces.
-Pieces will vary from approximately 200 words to approximately 600 words depending on calendar space and layout.
+Pieces will vary from approximately 200 words to approximately 600 words **depending on calendar space and layout**.

-  - _Merch (Zine) Writers_ will produce one work based on the Dragon Age Tarot theme.
-The piece will vary from approximately 1000 words to 2000 words depending on zine space and layout.
+  - _Zine Writers_ will produce one work based on the theme.
+The piece will vary from approximately 1000 words to 2000 words depending on zine space.
+Zine writers may also voluntarily write for comics produced by Zine Artists.

-- _Editing:_ In addition to receiving feedback from moderators, writers will also receive feedback from betas.
-Note that this does NOT mean that all suggestions from betas MUST be followed, but writers should be open to considering them seriously.
+- _Editing:_ In addition to receiving feedback from moderators, writers will receive feedback from betas.
+This does NOT mean that all suggestions from betas MUST be followed, but writers should be open to considering them seriously.

-- Due to space constraints, writers will also need to be flexible concerning their pieces' length and formatting to ensure proper printing.
+- Due to space constraints, writers **must** be flexible concerning their pieces' length and formatting to ensure proper printing.

-- The matching of writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.
+- The matching of calendar writers to artists will take place after the artists' concepts have been approved during the earliest stages of production.

-- **Writers may apply for both the Wall Calendar and Merch roles.** If a Writer is selected for both roles, they are encouraged to work with moderators if they find they will need flexibility in meeting deadlines for all their pieces.
+- **Writers may apply for both the wall calendar and zine(s) roles.** However, applicants will only be selected for one role.

-### Support Roles
+### Production Support Roles

 - _Betas:_ Review and verify accuracy of all copy produced for the Annual.
-This can include but is not limited to writer’s stories, cover copy, website text, contributor spotlights, and credits pages.
+This can include but is not limited to: writer’s stories, cover copy, website text, contributor spotlights, and credits pages.
+We also ask that Betas be available at peak production times to review final production copies.

 - **Prospective Writers may also apply as Betas.**

 - _Graphic Designers:_ Create graphics for use in advertising on social media, including but not limited to announcement banners, contributor spotlight & preview templates, and product preview cards.
-Graphic designers will also assist the production team with typesetting for the calendar and zine and may be asked to create text-based merchandise items, depending on interest.
+Graphic designers will also assist the production team with typesetting for the calendar and zine(s), prep merch for final print, and may be asked to create text-based merchandise items, depending on interest.

 ## Portfolio Reviews